taksqth/MangaCover/index.md

 ## Can you judge a manga by its cover?

 This is a personal project for the [Fast.ai MOOC](https://course.fast.ai).
-The objetive is to build an ML product that labels a manga from its cover image.
+The objective is to build an ML product that labels a manga from its cover image.

 The current iteration just classifies an image as being a cover from a fantasy setting